matban666/restful-booker-playwright/README.md

 - **test-data/types** - contain interfaces for each of the files
 - **tests** - contains tests that test an isolates part of the site such as static items and navigation
 - **tests/end-to-end** - contains tests that run through the system completely for partular aspect such as book rooms and check the admin details
-- **utils/backend** - contains a module to directly test the rest api backend - just used for house keeping
+- **utils/backend** - contains a module to directly test the rest api backend - just used for house keeping during the suite development an not part of the current testing
 - **utils/domain** - contains modules with re-usable functions that do not include any playwright calls such as date manipluation and formatting
 - **utils/playwright** - contains modules with re-usable functions that include snippets of playwright code to carry out particular tasks such as read a list